andrewgdotcom/poshlib/README.md

 ```
 eval "$(parse-opt-init)"
+PO_SHORT_MAP[...]= ...
+PO_SHORT_MAP[...]= ...
+PO_LONG_MAP[...]= ...
+PO_LONG_MAP[...]= ...
 eval "$(parse-opt)"
 ```

-You must populate the associative arrays PO_SHORT_OPTIONS and PO_LONG_OPTIONS after `eval "$(parse-opt-init)"` and before `eval "$(parse-opt)"`.
-The named variables are initialised with the arguments to their corresponding command line flags.
-The options are excised from ARGV leaving only positional arguments.
+The associative arrays PO_SHORT_MAP and PO_LONG_MAP denote mappings between command-line flags and environment variables into which the values of the parameters are stored.
+The command-line flags are excised from ARGV leaving only positional arguments.

 Alternatively one can use a simplified system, at the cost of flexibility:

 ```
+PO_SIMPLE_PREFIX= ...
+PO_SIMPLE_PARAMS= ...
+PO_SIMPLE_FLAGS= ...
 eval "$(parse-opt-simple)"
 ```

-This automatically creates the mappings between options and variables, however it is not possible to specify default values or short options using this method.
+This automatically creates the mappings between options and variables (so that e.g. the value of the parameter --foo-bar is stored in the environment variable FOO_BAR), however it is not possible to specify default values or short options using this method.

 See the comments at the top of parse-opt.sh for full usage instructions.

+### rposh - run a poshlib script with `use` dependencies on a remote environment

+This requires a version of ssh(1) that supports ControlMaster.

+* rscript "$host" "$script"

 ### swine - make bash a little bit more like perl